 Please see below for the prix fixe Christmas recipes & design!

 With a blend of Californian produce and Mexican culture, we created a delicious pop-up experience for tourists both in-person & catered to-go.
-By branding the bar coasters and merchandise to reflect the seasonal shifts, we encourage repeat customers to plan additional visits throughout the year to collect more designs and try additional recipes.
+By branding the bar coasters and merchandise to reflect the seasonal shifts, we encouraged repeat tourists to plan additional visits throughout the year to collect more designs and try additional recipes.
 The food was an instant hit too!

 The restaurants' emphasis on Chicano traditions and cultures throughout the venue ensured community appreciation for the thoughtful merchandise the creative department presented Serrano's executive management.
 The merchandise featured new designs every other month with each mural finished and digitally processed into tourist shirts, meant to complement the future salsa label designs.